DJCF/SWCF 2024 Year-End Charitable Giving & Tax Planning Tips & Deadlines

 DJCFpatterns

 As we approach the end of the year, we wanted to remind you about charitable giving strategies to maximize the support you can provide organizations, along with reducing your overall tax liability—not just income tax, but capital gains tax and even potential estate tax exposure for your heirs.
-However, please keep the possible impact of the upcoming election in mind as changes in tax law may impact your investments and giving strategies.
+However, please keep the possible impact of the election in mind as changes in tax law may impact your investments and giving strategies.

 Key Year-End Charitable Giving Strategies: Donations to charity can reduce your overall income tax bill if you itemize your deductions.
 You can also avoid the application of capital gains taxes if you are disposing of assets such as stock that have appreciated in value.
 Gifts of retirement assets can provide a current tax benefit as well as remove the gifted assets from your estate.
 Here are some tips to consider: